caomw/Visual-Hull/README.md

 # Some results

-A visual hull reconstruction result is shown as follows, the dataset is from [4]:
+A visual hull reconstruction result is shown as follows, the dataset is took from [4]:

 **input** (one view)